Folies Bergere at The Tropicana Hotel Las Vegas: Tropicana in transition

-After the Mob
+After the mob

 The legalization of gambling in Atlantic City, New Jersey in 1978 created competition for the Las Vegas casinos.
 By the 1990s, Las Vegas was experiencing an economic downturn.
 In an effort to attract more visitors, Las Vegas promoted itself as family-friendly.
 The Las Vegas campaign targeted the family demographic supported by attractions such as the live pirate ship performance at Treasure Island, the hourly volcano eruption at the Mirage, the Shark Reef Aquarium at Mandalay Bay, and high-powered water cannons choreographed to match accompanying music at the Fountains of Bellagio.
-The Tropicana was one of the hotels that did not participate in the effort, choosing “rollers over strollers.”
+The Tropicana was one of the hotels that did not participate in that promotion, choosing "rollers over strollers."

 The Folies Bergere was subject to labor action in 1989 as the orchestra's union elected to strike after unsuccessful contract negotiations.
 Once the live music had stopped, the musicians were replaced with a recorded soundtrack, vacating the orchestra pit from that point forward.

-The Rhinestones Lost Their Luster
+The rhinestones lost their luster

-The Tropicana and its parent company filed for bankruptcy during the global financial crisis of 2008.
+The Tropicana and its parent company filed for bankruptcy during the 2008 financial crisis.
 Tropicana was purchased and reorganized under new ownership in 2009, leaving no financial resources to subsidize Folies Bergere and subsequently issue termination notices.
 On March 28, 2009, cast, crew, and staff took their final curtain call.

 Proposed reasons for the decline of Folies Bergere and showgirl revues in general: